sebastian-exe/personal-website/_posts/2020-05-26-palindrome-check.md

 ---

-Given a string __str__, the task is to find whether the string si a palindrome or not in java without using library methods.
+Given a string __str__, the task is to find whether the string str a palindrome or not in java without using library methods.
 Consider only alphanumeric characters and ignore cases.

 Attempt this question yourself [here][5]!